 Prof. Dr.-Ing.
-Sebastian Möller is Dean of the Faculty for Electrical Engineering and Computer Science at TU Berlin and leads the research department "Speech and Language Technology" at the German Research Center for Artificial Intelligence, since 2017.
+Sebastian Möller is professor at the Faculty for Electrical Engineering and Computer Science at TU Berlin and leads the research department Speech and Language Technology at the German Research Center for Artificial Intelligence, since 2017.

-Sebastian Möller was awarded the GEERS prize in 1998 for his interdisciplinary work on the analysis of infant cries for early hearing-impairment detection, the ITG prize of the German Association for Electrical, Electronic & Information Technologies (VDE) in 2001, the Lothar-Cremer prize of the German Acoustical Association (DEGA) in 2003, a Heisenberg fellowship of the German Research Foundation (DFG) in 2005, and the Johann Philipp Reis prize in 2009.
-Since 1997, he has taken part in the standardisation activities of the International Telecommunication Union (ITU-T) on transmission performance of telephone networks and terminals.
-He was acting as a Rapporteur for question Q.8 /12 from 2001-2016, and for question Q.15/12 he acts as a Rapporteur since 2017.
-He headed the special interest group on speech acoustics of DEGA from 2009 to 2015, is board member of the board of ITG in VDE from 2015 to 2020, and has been a member of the board of the International Speech Communication Association, ISCA, from 2026 to 2023.
+Sebastian Möller was awarded the GEERS Prize in 1998 for his interdisciplinary work on the analysis of infant cries for early detection of hearing impairment; he also received the ITG Prize of the VDE in 2001, the Lothar-Cremer Prize of the German Society for Acoustics (DEGA) in 2003, a Heisenberg Fellowship of the DFG in 2005, and the Johann Philipp Reis Prize in 2009.
+Since 1997, he has participated in the standardization activities of the International Telecommunication Union (ITU-T) on the topic of transmission quality of telephone networks, from 2001-2016 as rapporteur for question Q.8 /12 and since 2017 for question Q.15/12.
+Furthermore, he chaired the DEGA technical committee "Speech Acoustics" from 2009 to 2015, was a member of the board of ITG in VDE from 2015 to 2020, and has been a member of the board of the International Speech Communication Association, ISCA, from 2026 to 2023.
 Between 2021 and 2023, he served as a president to ISCA.

 AI is on everyone’s lips.
 Applications of AI are becoming increasingly relevant in the field of clinical decision-making.
 While many of the conceivable use cases of clinical AI still lay in the…